Onotolo/AndroidSettings/README.md

 }
 ```
 ## Base Implementation
-This library contains ready-for-use components: `BaseSettingsProvider` and `BaseSetting`, which are a basic implementations of it's classes, which will save your settings to a shared preferences file named `"Preferences"`.
+This library contains ready-for-use components: `BaseSettingsProvider` and `BaseSetting`, which are a basic implementations of it's classes, which will save your settings to a shared preferences file named `"Preferences"`

+## Example
+You can see example project [here](https://github.com/Onotolo/AndroidSettingsExample)